tshaddix18/HeatCode/README.md

   - If you're having trouble running it, feel free to reach out or open an issue :)

+# Style guide and coding standards
+## Style
+  - All non-editor components must use light theme, with 1px light grey outline — see Reactstrap `outlined` style for details

+## Coding standards
+### Javascript

+  - React components must be functional (NOT class-based)

+  - React components must follow the modern convention of using hooks, rather than traditional lifecycle methods

+  - For syntax, everything must follow [Prettier default formatting](https://prettier.io/docs/en/options.html)
+    - Inlcuding double quotes, tab width=2, and semicolons following each line

+### Python

+  - We follow the [PEP 8](https://peps.python.org/pep-0008/) standardized style guide for all Python code
+  - Avoid duplicated code, organize in functions, and take PEP 8 as law

+### Contributing
+  - Members must use branches and use pull requests for code changes, no direct pushes to `main`

 ## Available Scripts and more information
 All the website code lives in `heat-code`.
 In the repo directory, you can run: